sidj94/Zookeeper-ubuntu/README.md

-Zookeeper cluster in conatiners using docker image
+Zookeeper cluster in containers using docker image